-16. To cancel within 14 days please inform us by email to email@example.com.
+16. To cancel within 14 days please inform us by email to firstname.lastname@example.org.
 Please write the name of your course in the subject-line of your email.
 For internal members of the University with an Oxford Single Sign on account, cancellation prior to the start of the course can be made via the University’s online course booking system ‘Accessplanit’.

 17. If you fail to attend the first two classes of a term without notifying the Language Centre, you will be considered to have withdrawn and your place may be offered to a person on the waiting list.
 If you do not attend three consecutive classes over the course of the year, it will be assumed that you wish to withdraw from the course and your record will be officially withdrawn from our register.